julianritchey/project-3/README.md

 When the %K line crosses above the %D line, it generates a bullish signal, suggesting a potential buy signal.
 When the %K line crosses below the %D line, it generates a bearish signal, suggesting a potential sell signal.

+## Case portfolio
+As the case portfolio, we have a stock portfolio including TSLA, AAPL, and NVDA.
+We apply the MACD, Trix, and KDJ strategies to each stock, and we choose the backtest period from 2023.01.01 to 2023.07.25.
+After evaluating the portfolio, we obtained the following results:

+Annualized Return: 56%
+Cumulative Returns: 35%
+Annual Volatility: 14%
+Sharpe Ratio: 3.87
+Sortino Ratio: 7.83

+These evaluation metrics provide insights into the performance of the portfolio and the effectiveness of the applied trading strategies.
+The "Annualized Return" represents the average annual return of the portfolio during the backtest period.
+The "Cumulative Returns" show the total returns achieved over the entire period.
+The "Annual Volatility" indicates the risk or variability of the portfolio's returns.
+A higher Sharpe Ratio suggests better risk-adjusted performance, while a higher Sortino Ratio indicates better risk-adjusted returns with a focus on downside risk.
+By combining different strategies for each stock, we aim to achieve better investment returns and optimize the portfolio's overall performance.